 At Acocote (pronounced “ah-cocoa-tay”) you can enjoy staying in comfort, alongside Xcalak’s renowned fly fishing.
-You can tell this accommodation is run by a seasoned fly fisher from the custom built rod washing station and on-site fly fishing shop – obviously fly fishers are more than welcome at Acocote Eco Inn.
+You can tell this accommodation is run by a seasoned fly fisher from the custom-built rod washing station and on-site fly fishing shop – obviously fly fishers are more than welcome at Acocote Eco Inn.
 But if fishing’s not your thing don’t despair.
-Acocote is also a wellness destination where you can relax, unwind, and indulge in two types of massage.
+Acocote is also a destination where you can relax, unwind, and indulge in paradise.

 Essential Highlights of Acocote Eco Inn